legtod2/mpf-phoenix-table/README.md

 7) To see service menu items click on the service menu button (Bottom right side)
 8) Use the service menu buttons to navigate on bottom right

+This is the first time I have ever uploaded to github so I made a couple of mistakes.
+After you unzip the contents, you will need to create directory called tests and move test_simple_game.py into that folder